gbingersoll/sciengdox/example/example.md

 In general, a code block with the `.python` flag will be executed unless it also includes the `.noexec` flag.
-If the `.echo` flag is included, the block and the results will be inclued in the document.
+If the `.echo` flag is included, the block and the results will be included in the document.

 @Lst:continued_python continues from the previous one, so variables stay defined.
 This code block also includes the `.repl` flag which simulates an